 One of the jokes about being a writer is trying to explain the search history on your computer.
 I know I’ve fallen victim to this stereotype, thanks to the genres I write.
 Whether it’s getting details about a location, the effects of certain medications, or the decomposition rate of the human body, writers use this information to add realism to their stories.
 Part of writing, after all, is research.

-Around writing circles we always hear the same question when writing bilingual and multicultural characters: when and how do people slip from their mother tongue to their second language? (more…)
+Around writing circles we always hear the same question about writing bilingual and multicultural characters: when and how do people slip from their mother tongue into their second language?

 Giving Your Characters Believable Qualities